 Note: Ginger-garlic paste can be bought in a jar in most Indian markets.
 Alternatively, combine equal parts ginger and garlic grated on a microplane grater.

-- 2 small green chillies (such as Thai bird) chopped fine
+2 small green chiles (such as Thai bird) chopped fine

 Heat oil in a large skillet over medium-high heat until shimmering.
 Gently put in the curry leaves and step aside as they pop.
 Stir for 20 seconds.
 Add the chopped onions and stir until lightly browned, about 5 minutes.
 Add the green chillies and stir for another minute.
 Add the tomato puree and keep stirring until oil separates from the onion tomato mix, about 5 minutes.
 Add the ginger-garlic past, red chilli, turmeric, and cumin, and keep stirring until mixture is fragrant, about 5 minutes, taking care to ensure the mixture doesn't stick to the bottom.